Traffic Server Administration¶

 Click on the + button at the top of the page.

 Complete the form.
 Be sure to fill out all fields marked ‘Required’

 Set ‘Interface Name’ to the name of the network interface device from which Apache Traffic Server delivers content.

 Set ‘Type’ to ‘MID’ or ‘EDGE’.

 If you wish for the server to immediately be polled by the Health Protocol, set ‘Status’ to ‘REPORTED’.

 Click on the Create button to submit the form.

 Verify that the server status is now listed as Reported

-Install the ORT script and run it in ‘BADASS’ mode to create the initial configuration
+Install the t3c script and run it in ‘badass’ mode to create the initial configuration

 systemctl start trafficserver